Peter Dervan

 Peter B. Dervan (born June 28, 1945) is the Bren Professor of Chemistry at the California Institute of Technology.
-The primary focus of his research is the development and study of small organic molecules that can sequence-specifically recognize DNA, a field in which he is an internationally recognized authority.
+The primary focus of his research is the development and study of small organic molecules that can sequence-specifically recognize DNA.
 The most important of these small molecules are pyrrole–imidazole polyamides.

 Dervan is credited with influencing "the course of research in organic chemistry through his studies at the interface of chemistry and biology" as a result of his work on "the chemical principles involved in sequence-specific recognition of double helical DNA".

 He is the recipient of many awards, including the National Medal of Science (2006).

 Early life and education

-Peter B. Dervan was born on June 28, 1945, in Boston, Massachusetts, in an Irish immigrant family.
+Peter B. Dervan was born on June 28, 1945, in Boston, Massachusetts.
 He grew up in a family of six in Dorchester, a working-class suburb of Boston.
 Dervan attended Boston College High School and received his B.S. degree from Boston College in 1967, where professor Francis Bennett sparked his interest in organic chemistry.
 He began graduate studies at the University of Wisconsin then moved with Jerome A. Berson's research group to Yale University where he completed his graduate research in physical organic chemistry, studying ways in which chemical bonds are created and broken apart.
 He received his Ph.D. degree from Yale University in 1972, for The Stereochemistry of the Thermal Rearrangements of Trans-1,2-Dialkenylcyclobutanes and Cis-1,2-Dialkenylcyclobutanes.
 He then became an NIH postdoctoral fellow at Stanford, working with Eugene van Tamelen.